tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 The unique surrogate key created by using `version_id` which is a unique identifier of a release maintained by the versions app.

 {% enddocs %}

+{% docs last_at_risk_update_comments %}

+The most recent Account-level At-Risk Update timeline activity in Gainsight, synced to Salesforce.

+{% enddocs %}